Division of Extramural Activities

 What Reviewers Expect

-As detailed in Section 5, Application Review Information, of the 2014 NIH SBIR -STTR Omnibus Solicitations, as part of the NIH scientific peer-review process, all applications will:
+As detailed in Section V, Application Review Information, of the annual NIH SBIR and STTR Omnibus FOAs all applications will:

 - Undergo a selection process in which only those applications deemed to have the highest scientific and technical merit, generally the top half of applications under review, will be discussed and assigned an overall impact/priority score;